encode/django-rest-framework/docs/api-guide/serializers.md

 **Note**: There is a special-case where a read-only field is part of a `unique_together` constraint at the model level.
 Here you **must** specify the field explicitly and provide a valid default value.

-A common example of this is a read-only relation to currently authenticated `User` which is `unique_together` with another identifier.
+A common example of this is a read-only relation to the currently authenticated `User` which is `unique_together` with another identifier.
 In this case you would declare the user field like so:

     user = serializers.PrimaryKeyRelatedField(read_only=True, default=serializers.CurrentUserDefault())